-Their servers can be located, at the customers’ choice, at different worldwide places.
+Our servers can be located, at the customers’ choice, at different worldwide places.

-Their servers are fully backed up once a day and before their operating system is updated.
+Our servers are fully backed up once a day and before their operating system is updated.

 These backups complement the backups performed at the level of each applications.